josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🏛️_Home_Institutions/🏛️_parliament_and_government.md

 Sometimes it produces the opposite result.

-This note therefore examines not only the intention behind government and parliamentary action, but how that action is interpreted and what political effects it produces.
+This note therefore examines not only the stated intention behind government and parliamentary action, but how that action is interpreted and what political effects it produces.

 ---